 (r) Are there safety issues to consider?

-When making best-interest determination, every effort should also be made to gather meaningful input from relevant and appropriate persons on their perspective regarding which school the student should attend during his or her time in out-of-home care, consistent with the student’s case plan.
+When making best-interest determination, every effort should also be made to gather meaningful input from relevant and appropriate persons on their perspective regarding which school the student should attend during his or her time in foster care, consistent with the student’s case plan.
 Such relevant and appropriate persons include:

 (a) Representatives of the department of children, youth, and families;